U.S. senator calls for sanctions on Iran for ballistic missile test

-"Without delay, the United States should enforce sanctions on Iran for its ballistic missile programme," the Connecticut senator said.
+"Without delay, the United States should enforce sanctions on Iran for its ballistic missile program," the Connecticut senator said.

 He made the statement shortly after other economic sanctions on Iran were formally lifted following certification that Iran was abiding by a nuclear deal negotiated last year.